 If ‘God has done all He’s gonna do’, WHY do they pray for others?

-As will be easily seen, the dichotomy between God’s purpose and desire which is created by Arminian teaching is totally false.
 “God so loved that He gave His only son” is the most famous verse in the New Testament.
 And unless it does not actually mean what the Arminian insists it means?, then if they are right, His desire was reflected by His gift.
 And His gift reflected His purpose!
 “He did not give His Son to condemn the world, but that the world through Him might be saved” (Jn 3:17).
-If “the world” meant and means every single person, rather than obvious Jewish synecdoche meaning far more than just Jews, then it’s obvious God has indeed failed!
+So if “the world” meant and means every single person, rather than obvious Jewish synecdoche meaning more than just Jews, then it’s obvious God has indeed failed!
 His purpose has not succeeded.
-His grand enterprise has then been defeated by a finite, fallen adversary – Satan.
+His grand enterprise has then in the final analysis, been defeated by a finite, fallen adversary – Satan!
 And so, we are still at square one.
 And thus, the truth of Job 42:2 and Isaiah 55:11, was shown in the end, to be false.
 Or at best, an obvious overstatement.

 Friends, as surely as “A” cannot be both ‘A’ and non ‘A’ at the same time, in the same way, so here.
 One cannot on the one hand argue that God does “rule over the nations”, cannot be resisted, is omniscient and omnipotent and able to successfully answer all prayer that is asked according to His will, and at the same time, argue finite human free will, has, does and will ultimately defeat God’s earnest efforts to save all humanity.
 I submit, this is (and ought to be), a self-evident proposition.
 So, something has to give.
 I submit, the premise upon which the Arminian has built their interpretations of such passages is false and needs to be discarded and replaced by one which does not bring scripture into direct, open and unresolved contradiction to itself.